…to the website of Titus Bahner, independent expert, consultant and project developer in the field of organic farming and regional development.

 More specifically, the development of Kulturland-Genossenschaft was inspired by the European Platform for Access to Land that started within Forum Synergies.
 The platform is an ongoing exchange with partners like Regionalwert AG, Terre de Liens, Terre en Vue / Land in Zicht and Biodynamic Land Trust.
 Together we explore new ways for young farmers' access to land, for community connected farming and for the "commoning" of land ownership.
 Have a look at the map and the case studies that have been elaborated in this context.

-Here are some publications in English and one in French:
+Here is an interview on YouTube and some publications in English and French: